Earned Value Management Formulas Every Project Manager Should Know

 SPI = EV / PV.

-If the result is a positive number, it indicates the project has achieved more than what was planned.
-A negative number indicates less was achieved than what was planned.
+If the result is a greater than “1”, it indicates the project has achieved more than what was planned, or that the work is ahead of schedule.
+A number less than “1” indicates less was achieved than what was planned, or that the work is behind schedule.
 A result of one indicates a project is on schedule.

 Cost Performance Index (CPI)